dracory/omni/docs/comparison.md

    - When you need maximum performance for simple operations
    - For high-throughput scenarios where the overhead of mutexes isn't needed

-4. **Gob Serialization**
+4. **Change Tracking**
-   - When you need Gob format for efficient Go-to-Go communication
+   - When you need built-in dirty flag functionality
-   - For storing binary data
+   - For forms or UIs that track changes

 ## Migration Between the Two